 Fortunately, my mistake was the good kind.
 Instead of heading out on a direct route that would take me to the main road towards our next camp and Robe I had taken a more scenic route albeit longer.
 As I was within a Best Known Time run it didn’t matter.
 All that mattered was that a good distance was covered, that I pushed through the aches and pains that I had a great time and that I discovered new and wonderful things.
 And that was what I was doing here.
 My pack was heavy, but it held everything I needed for hours out there on my own and I loved that feeling.
 I made my way to more dirt roads and then entered the Coorong National Park.
 It was beautiful here and wild.
 Growing up visiting the Coorong and melting into the story of Storm Boy as a kid, the Coorong had always held a special and wild place in my heart.
 I loved being out here.

 Google maps had me moving through some more tracks which again I was willing to give a go.
 I ran along beach bush tracks and past camping areas until I came to a big sign that indicated that I was entering Aboriginal land.
 Bugger!!
 My public lands adventure for the moment had come to an end and I back tracked to the bitumen road I had passed a way back and headed towards the main road.
 Running along the main road is never the most fun part of a run adventure but it is often inevitable and makes all the bush tracks and dirt roads more rewarding.
-Keith and the kelpies met up with me and we spent the day pegging out sections and dirt roads for me to run along and parts that I would skip due to an over availability of main road and brutal head winds.
+My partner and the kelpies met up with me and we spent the day pegging out sections and dirt roads for me to run along and parts that I would skip due to an over availability of main road and brutal head winds.

 My last leg of day 2 was along the Old Coorong Road and deep into the afternoon.
 It was spectacular.
 The colours, smells and wildlife of the Coorong were beautiful.
 It was physically hard going by the end of day two and I started with some strategies of eating a snake at each kilometre for 100 metres and then running to the next kilometre for the 4 snakes I had.
 I then peed at the next kilometre and then put on some tunes for the next kilometre until I made my way into our bush camp.
 Our bush camp had a drop toilet and that was it and there was no-one else here.
 It was going to be cold, but this was spectacular.